Claim: An employer issued a missive to his employees that any further taxes on his business would result in his shutting it down.

 If you lose your job, it won’t be at the hands of the economy; it will be at the hands of a political hurricane that swept through this country, steamrolled the constitution, and will have changed its landscape forever.
 If that happens, you can find me in South Caribbean sitting on a beach, retired, and with no employees to worry about.

-Origins: In the ramp-up towards the 2008 Presidential election and in its wake, a number of anonymous “Here’s how you, the ones who voted for him, will directly suffer from a Barack Obama presidency” missives landed in inboxes everywhere.
+Origins: In the ramp-up towards the 2008 Presidential election and in its wake, a number of anonymous “Here’s how you, the ones who voted for him, will directly suffer from a Barack Obama presidency” missives popped into inboxes everywhere.
 One such was putatively from a hard-working and generous grandfather telling his beloved liberal granddaughter that her support for Obama meant Grandpa was no longer going to be in a position to help her financially.
-Another was supposedly penned by CEO to his
+Another was supposedly from a CEO to his

 The “To All My Valued Employees” letter quoted above is another of such ilk.
 In it, a boss threatens to shut down his company (thus wiping out the livelihoods of the

-Although our earliest sighting of this item dates to
+Although our earliest sighting of this letter dates to

-“Please vote who you think will serve your interests the best” and “So, when you make decision to vote”) indicate it was likely penned sooner than just the day before the 2008 presidential election.
+“Please vote who you think will serve your interests the best” and “So, when you make decision to vote”) clearly indicate it was penned and circulated well prior to the 2008 Presidental election, rather than just the day before.

-The original author of this piece is unknown to us.
+Its actual author is unknown.
 While some versions are merely signed “Your Boss,” others are attributed to

 In reference to the “To all my valued employees” letter currently circulating the internet: